Klortho/gene-protein-tool/README.md

 log file to the project base directory, named gpt.log.
 If you set the GTP_LOG_FILE environment variable, you can put that anywhere you want.

+The logging is configured in the `LOGGING` section of settings.py.
+By default, the log level both for the console and the log file is `DEBUG`.

 ## Testing